mtask/CollectiFOR/analyze/docs/analysis/README.md

-# Analysis modules
+# CollectiFOR | analysis

-There are multiple automatica analysis modules which allow, for example, rule and pattern based analysis.
+There are multiple automatic analysis modules that do, for example, rule and pattern based analysis.
+After analysis move to [viewer](../viewer/README.md).
+Note that analysis is not required to explore initialized collection database via viewer.
+Only thing missing before analysis are potential findings in its findings section.

 Here's an example how to run all analysis modules:
 ```bash
 python3 collectifor.py -c config.yaml.sample --init --analysis --collection /collections/host_20251217_141749/20251217_141749
 ```

 > [!TIP]
 > If you provide collection path to already extracted tar.gz file, the collectifor.py will automatically use the existing directory.
 > Manually providing directory path (instead of tar.gz) needs to be pointed to `<path>/<hostname>_<ts>/<ts>/` -> collection files like `files_and_dirs` directory are in this path.

-Before running the analysis modify config.yaml.sample to your needs.
+Modify the config.yaml.sample file to match your needs before running the analysis.
 Module details are listed below, but here's a short overview of the configuration options:

 * Database paths are defined at top-level.
 These should be the same as during the `--init` run.